bwbecker/localpr.ca/content/basics/overview.md

 +++

-Local Proportional Represenation (LPR):
+Local Proportional Represenation (Local PR):

 - Groups 4-7 existing ridings into a region
 - The region as a whole elects MPs to represent them
-- LPR guarantees that each riding will have its own MP
+- Local PR guarantees that each riding will have its own MP

 If the first two bullets sounds like Single Transferrable Vote (STV), that's because they are!
-The contribution of LPR is the guarantee that each riding within the region will have a local MP.
+The contribution of Local PR is the guarantee that each riding within the region will have a local MP.

-LPR, as described above, delivers pretty good proportionality (Gallagher Index < 5 on a wide variety of inputs).
+Local PR, as described above, delivers pretty good proportionality (Gallagher Index < 5 on a wide variety of inputs).
 However, to make the proportionality even better, we envision adding a small number of compensatory ("top-up") MPs at a later date.